resolve109/study-aws-sa/aws-study-guide.md

   - Use Service Control Policies (SCPs) to prevent VPCs from gaining internet access
   - Enforce region-specific restrictions for regulatory compliance
   - Centrally manage policies across multiple AWS accounts
+- **Account Management**:
+  - AWS accounts can only be a member of one organization at a time
+  - To move an account between organizations, it must first be removed from the current organization before joining the new one
+  - The process for moving accounts requires: removing the account from the original organization, then inviting it to join the new organization
+  - More efficient than creating new accounts and migrating resources, which involves higher operational overhead
+  - Provides a clean separation when business units need to operate independently with their own management account
+- **Service Control Policies (SCPs)**:
+  - Can be used to prevent modification of mandatory CloudTrail configurations across member accounts
+  - Effectively restrict actions even for users with root-level access within member accounts
+  - Apply permission guardrails at the account, organizational unit, or organization root level
+  - Perfect for enforcing standard security controls when providing developers with individual AWS accounts
+  - More effective than IAM policies for restricting root user actions (which cannot be limited by IAM policies)
+  - Ensure security standards are maintained across all accounts regardless of individual user permissions

 ### AWS Control Tower
 - **Governance Features**: